nickjourjine/cheap-ultrasonic-speaker/README.md

 # A cheap ultrasonic speaker

 This repository contains a parts list and a protocol for assembling an ultrasonic speaker for ~$200.
-It is based on the design presented here by Ralph Peterson and colleagues:
+It is a modification of the design presented here by Ralph Peterson and colleagues:

 Peterson, R., Tanelus, A., Ick, C., Mimica, B., Muttath Joseph, N.F., Ivan, V., Choudhri, A., Falkner, A., Murthy, M., Schneider, D. and Sanes, D., 2024.
 Vocal Call Locator Benchmark (VCL) for localizing rodent vocalizations from multi-channel audio.
 Advances in Neural Information Processing Systems, 37, pp.106370-106382.